IntelLabs/networkgym/_sources/index.md

 lastpage:
 ---

-# NetworkGym: Revolutionizing Network AI Research and Development
+# NetworkGym: Democratizing Network AI Research and Development
-NetworkGym is an innovative Simulation-as-a-Service framework designed to transform Network AI Research and Development.
+NetworkGym is an innovative Simulation-as-a-Service framework designed to democratize Network AI Research and Development.
 At the core of NetworkGym lies the simplified representation of reinforcement learning known as the "agent-environment loop," which facilitates seamless integration with various network agents.

 ![network_gym](network_gym.png)